phax/ph-web/README.md

 # News and noteworthy

 v11.1.1 - work in progress
-* Updated to Apache http-core v5.3.6
+* Updated to Apache HttpCore v5.3.6
+* `AbstractXFilterUnifiedResponse` can now create a custome `UnifiedResponse` object

 v11.1.0 - 2025-09-18
 * `HttpClientFactory` can now also apply itself onto a `HttpAsyncClientBuilder`